andrebianchessi/msc/thesis/chapters/03_literature_review/literature_review_2.md

 ## Explicit Time Integration (ETI) {#sec:eti}

-One way to find the dynamic response of as [CM](#sec:cms) is to find its Ordinary Differential Equation (ODE), i.e. a system's state vector $X$ and an expression $\dot{X}(X)$ that calculates the state vector's time derivative based on the current state, and then integrate it with an explicit method such as Forward Euler.
-Starting from the initial conditions, which must be pre-defined, these methods calculate the state of a system at a later time based on its state at a current time.
+The [Discrete Element Method](#sec:dem) can be use to obtain a [CM](#sec:cms)'s ODE, i.e. the system's state vector $X$ and an expression $\dot{X}(X)$ that calculates the state vector's time derivative based on the current state.
+The ODE can then be integrated with an explicit method such as Forward Euler.
+Starting with the initial conditions, which are given, these methods recursively calculate the state of a system at a later time based on its state at a current time.

+**The output of the integration is the time response of the system, i.e. the displacement, velocity and acceleration of all the masses.
+This way, the maximum acceleration that each mass will experience - which is the loss function that is to be minimized with the [COPs](#sec:cop) - can be obtained**.

 We can represent the state of the system with the state vector $X$:
 $$